marctimjen/Artefact-Rejection/README.md

 # Artifact-Annotaion

-This repository contain material for the bachelor proejct about artifact annotaion.
+This repository contain material for the bachelor project about artifact annotaion.
 The usage of the different files/folders are:

 /binary_net: This folder contain material to hyper optimize and train the binary networks.